CybernetiX-S3C/s3c-tactical-panel/README.md

   Handles service restarts and robust firewall rules without external libraries, including comprehensive flushing and default policy resets.

 - 🛰 **CyberX ReconX Integration**
-  Launch wireless diagnostics and Realtek recovery suite directly from the control panel.
-Includes interface spoofing, MAC cloning, recon sweeps, and driver rebuild functionality via CyberX ReconX.
+  Launch `CyberX ReconX` directly from the control panel.
+This integration provides seamless access to its advanced wireless diagnostics, driver management, MAC manipulation, and reconnaissance capabilities. **`CyberX ReconX` is a powerful standalone tool, available as a separate repository [here](https://github.com/CybernetiX-S3C/CyberX-ReconX), but is deeply integrated into the S3C Tactical Panel for enhanced functionality.**

 - ⚙️ **MIT Licensed & Expandable**
   Open-source, extensible, and designed to be forked, embedded, or integrated.